Aayam-X/AXMalvon/Log.md

 ## Other
 - [ ] Create transparent window buttons.
-- [ ] What to do in private tabs with popups??

 ## 0.0.2
 - [ ] Downloading Tabs cause entire tab view to crash || Subclass it